 On behalf of The Law Office of Gustavo E. Frances, P.A.

 There have been too many stories about how one spouse refuses to pay child support or is unable to pay child support.
-For those who have never been through child support may think that child support is an evil way to punish the parents who got divorced, that child support is assigned regardless of how much you make, and that people will go poor due to child support.
-There are lots of misinformation about child support out there.
-So our Child Support Attorney at the Law Offices of Gustavo E. Frances in Ft.
+Those who have never been through child support may think that child support is an evil way to punish the parents who got divorced, that child support is assigned regardless of how much you make, and that people will go poor due to child support.
+There is a lot of misinformation about child support out there.
+So our child support lawyer at The Law Office Of Gustavo E. Frances, P.A. in Ft.
 Lauderdale is here to clean up some of the misconceptions about child support.

 Truth: The courts do not choose an arbitrary amount.
 If that were the case then more children would be cushioned by child support.
 The courts look at the net income of each parent.
 This means that after deductions and bills from the gross income, the courts will look at what is remaining and where it should go.
 It is unlikely that you will go homeless because of child support.
 It is unlikely because the courts look at how much you have left after all bills have been taken into consideration.